Category Archives: Lexington Theatre

 Dixie draped a shirt card with strings attached around my neck.
 It read; “Broad Form Deed.”

-She elaborated; “That’s who you’re playing.
+She explained; “That’s who you’re playing; Broad Form Deed.
 We’re protesting against the Peabody Coal Company recruiting today on campus.
-Barker’s playing the Appalachian farm owner – you’ll see his sign –.
+Baker’s playing the Appalachian farm owner – you’ll see his sign –.
 When he asks you; ‘What do I get if I sign?’ you smile real big, maybe wiggle some jazz hands behind ears and say; ‘One hundred dollars!’”

 “Wait.
 I’m playing an inanimate object?”